HONDA CB125R (2018 - 2020) Review

 Ride quality & brakesNext up: Engine

+But the CB125R is not just an impressive, stylish and comfortable town bike or commuter.
 Away from the city centre, the little Honda is also perfectly competent when the going gets twisty, with plenty of ground clearance to inspire healthy lean angles and a mildly aggressive riding position.

 EngineNext up: Reliability